che-incubator/chectl/README.md

   -s, --tls
       Enable TLS encryption.
                            Note, this option is turned on by default.
-                           For Kubernetes infrastructure, it is required to provide own certificate: 'che-tls' secret with TLS certificate must be pre-created in the configured namespace.
+                           To provide own certificate for Kubernetes infrastructure, 'che-tls' secret with TLS certificate must be pre-created in the configured namespace.
-                           The only exception is Helm installer.
-In that case the secret will be generated automatically.
+                           In case of providing own self-signed certificate 'self-signed-certificate' secret should be also created.
                            For OpenShift, router will use default cluster certificates.
-                           If the certificate is self-signed, '--self-signed-cert' option should be provided, otherwise Che won't be able to start.
                            Please see docs for more details:
       https://www.eclipse.org/che/docs/che-7/installing-che-in-tls-mode-with-self-signed-certificates/